-Polar motion is measured relative to the mean epoch of the International Terrestrial Reference Frame (ITRF) using coordinates X and Y (see Fig. 1), in angular units of milli-arcsecond (1 mas = $\sim$ 3 cm of polar motion).
-Space geodetic observations of polar motion, introduced in the early 1980's, include Very Long Baseline Interferometry (VLBI), and Satellite Laser Ranging (SLR), Lunar Laser Ranging (LLR).
-In the 1990's, the Global Navigation Satellite Systems (GPS and others) became a dominant contributor, and the combined space observations now yield ~0.03 mas daily pole position precision (~1 mm on the Earth surface) [IERS Annual Report 2008-2009].
-This is at least two orders of magnitude better than precision of monthly pole position measurements made in the early 20th Century.
-For this reason we restrict analysis to the post-1982 period, using time series of polar motion and polar motion excitation from ocean and atmospheric sources derived from global data-assimilating climate models.
+[3] Polar motion is measured relative to the mean epoch of the International Terrestrial Reference Frame using coordinates X and Y (see Figure 1), in angular units of milliseconds of arc $(1 \text{ mas} = \sim 3 \text{ cm} \text{ of polar motion})$.
+Space geodetic observations of polar motion, introduced in the early 1980s, include very long baseline interferometry, satellite laser ranging (SLR), and lunar laser ranging.
+In the 1990s, the Global Navigation Satellite Systems (GPS and others) became a dominant contributor, and the combined space observations now yield ~0.03 mas daily pole position precision (~1 mm on the Earth surface) [IERS Annual Report, 2008-2009].
+This is at least 2 orders of magnitude better than the precision of monthly pole position measurements made in the early twentieth century.
+For this reason, we restrict analysis to the post-1982 period, using time series of polar motion and polar motion excitation from ocean and atmospheric sources derived from global data-assimilating climate models.

-Additional data are valuable in deciphering causes of low frequency polar motion, the most important being GRACE (Gravity Recovery and Climate Experiment) satellite gravity measurements.
-Since 2002, the US-German jointly sponsored GRACE mission has been providing a precise survey of Earth's time-variable gravity field, with unprecedented temporal and spatial sampling [Tapley et al., 2004].
-GRACE time-variable gravity fields provide a means of measuring temporal and spatial variations of mass redistribution within the Earth system, from terrestrial water storage (TWS) change, ice mass change, sea level variation, to solid Earth deformation [Cazenave and Chen, 2009].
+[4] Additional data are valuable in deciphering causes of low-frequency polar motion, the most important being GRACE (Gravity Recovery and Climate Experiment) satellite gravity measurements.
+Since 2002, the U.S.-German jointly sponsored GRACE mission has been providing a precise survey of the Earth's time-variable gravity field, with unprecedented temporal and spatial sampling [Taplev et al., 2004].
+GRACE time-variable gravity fields provide a means of measuring temporal and spatial variations of mass redistribution within the Earth system, from terrestrial water storage (TWS) change, ice mass change, and sea level variation, to solid Earth deformation [Cazenave and Chen, 2010].
 GRACE data have documented accelerated ice melting rates in Greenland and Antarctica beginning about 2005 or 2006 [Chen et al., 2009; Velicogna, 2009; Rignot et al., 2011], roughly coincident with the abrupt change in polar motion.

-The main objective of this study is to understand what are the primary driving forces of the abrupt change in the mean pole position, through investigating contributions to observed polar motion from mass changes of different components of the Earth system, including polar ice sheets, mountain glaciers, land hydrology, atmosphere, and ocean, using GRACE time-variable gravity fields and estimates from advanced climate models.
+[5] The main objective of this study is to understand what are the primary driving forces of the abrupt change in the mean pole position, through investigating contributions to observed polar motion from mass changes of different components of the Earth system, including polar ice sheets, mountain glaciers, land hydrology, atmosphere, and ocean, using GRACE time-variable gravity fields and estimates from advanced climate models.